plbin97/traffic-statistics-in-linux/README.md

 <p>After this command is executed, the system would start to account the traffic for port 80</p>
 <p>You can add more if you want</p>
 <hr>
-<p>After, you can get the inbound traffic in byte unit by execute: </p>
+<p>After, you can get the inbound traffic in byte unit by executing: </p>
 <p>./traffic_accounting.sh get 80 in</p>
-<p>You can get the outbound traffic in byte unit by execute: </p>
+<p>You can get the outbound traffic in byte unit by executing: </p>
 <p>./traffic_accounting.sh get 80 out</p>
 <hr>
-<p>If you wana to make zero for all ports, you have to execute: </p>
+<p>If you wana to make zero for all ports, you have to executing: </p>
 <p>./traffic_accounting.sh clean</p>
 <hr>
 <p>So sorry that there is no way to make zero for a specific port.
 I am tring to do this</p>